dmmgh/hm07-qa-us/README.md

 1. Open your preferred terminal emulator.
 If you’re on Windows, use Git Bash

-2. Create a directory for the project, if it has not been done already
+2. Create a directory for the project, if it has not been done already:
 <br><br>
  cd ~               # make sure you're in your home directory <br><br>
  mkdir projects     # create a folder called projects <br><br>